Turn Code Into a Flowchart (and Stop Debugging Blindly)

 The AI can take this text and generate the flowchart directly or give you the Mermaid syntax to embed elsewhere.
 If you want to get nerdy and understand what's happening under the hood, you can look into how APIs for chat completions work.

 Getting good at writing prompts is a valuable skill.
-If you want to level up, our guide on what prompt engineering is is a great place to start.
+If you want to level up, our guide on is a great place to start.

 This AI-driven workflow is making a real impact.
 Some platforms report that users are creating diagrams up to 300% faster.
 With 78% of software teams in the US relying on flowcharts, this can also make onboarding new developers 50% quicker.